tejrana1605/java-interview-prep/Java Concept/java-design-pattern/composite-design-pattern.md

 - Filesystem directory trees with files and folders.

 - Organization charts with employees and departments.

+### Real-Life Analogy: File System (Folders & Files)

+Think about how your operating system works:

+- A File is a single object.

+- A Folder can contain multiple files and other folders.

+- But whether you open, delete, or move a File or a Folder, the operation feels the same.

+Both File and Folder share a common interface.
+That’s Composite Design Pattern in action.

 **[Back To Creational Design Patterns](https://github.com/tejrana1605/java-interview-prep/tree/main/Java%20Concept/java-design-pattern/structural-design-pattern.md#structural-design-patterns)**